Hercroce/Hercroce/README.md

 - 👀 I’m interested in programing (specially python) and it's usages.
 I've some good experience in finance, business, law and now chasing some more on programing.
 - 🌱 I’m currently learning data science in python
 - 💞️ I’m looking to collaborate on projects that require multiple skills other those restrict to programing
-- 📫 How to reach me: here at GitHub or by hercroce@gmail.com.
+- 📫 How to reach me: here at GitHub or by my email hercroce@gmail.com.